RandyGitProjects/RandyGitProjects/README.md

 ---

-#### :man_technologist: About me : I'm a team oriented frontend software engineer, seeking to use proven skills in Javascript, HTML, and CSS.
-Passionate about complex projects, desire to learn, and working on teams that strive to understand the needs of the end-user.
+#### :man_technologist: About me : I'm a team oriented frontend software engineer who is passionate about complex projects, desire to learn, and working on teams that strive to understand the needs of the end-user.

 ---